Better Late Than Never: Meta-Evaluation of Latency Metrics for Simultaneous Speech-to-Text Translation: Background

 \subsection{Short-Form SimulST Latency Metrics}

 The short-form is the most common evaluation regime of SimulST \cite{anastasopoulos-etal-2022-findings,agrawal-etal-2023-findings,ahmad-etal-2024-findings}, where all recordings of the test set are divided, usually following sentence boundaries, into short segments of a few seconds.
-Each segment consists of source audio $\mathbf{X} = [x_1, \dots,x_{|\mathbf{X}|}]$, where $x_i$ is a small portion of raw audio, i.e., audio chunk, and reference translation $\mathbf{Y^R} = [y^R_1, \dots,y^R_{|\mathbf{Y^R}|}]$.
-Each audio chunk $x_i$ is incrementally fed to the system, which concurrently outputs a translation token $y_{j}$ at timestamp $d_j$, i.e., total duration of audio chunks up to and including the audio chunk $x_i$.
-Under these settings, we describe the latency metrics operating in the short-form regime:
+Each segment consists of source audio $\mathbf{X} = [x_1, \dots,x_{|\mathbf{X}|}]$, where $x_i$ is a small portion of raw audio, i.e., the audio chunk, hypothesis translation $\mathbf{Y} = [y_1, \dots,y_{|\mathbf{Y}|}]$, and reference translation $\mathbf{Y^R} = [y^R_1, \dots,y^R_{|\mathbf{Y^R}|}]$.
+Each audio chunk $x_i$ is fed incrementally to the system, which concurrently outputs a translation token $y_{j}$ at timestamp $d_j$, i.e., the total duration of audio chunks up to and including the audio chunk $x_i$.
+In these settings, we describe the latency metrics operating in the short-form regime.

 \paragraph{Average Proportion (AP; {\rm\citealp{cho2016neural}})} measures the average proportion of input speech read when emitting a target token:

 \paragraph{Average Lagging (AL; {\rm\citealp{ma-etal-2019-stacl}})} for simultaneous machine translation and modified for speech by \citet{ma-etal-2020-simuleval} defines the latency as the average delay behind an ideal policy: